-4 Generalized Linear Models and Generalized Additive Models
+12.4 Generalized Linear Models and Generalized Additive Models

 Logistic regression is part of a broader family of generalized linear models (GLMs), where the conditional distribution of the response falls in some parametric family, and the parameters are set by the linear predictor.
 Ordinary, least-squares regression is the case where response is Gaussian, with mean equal to the linear predictor, and constant variance.
-Logistic regression is the case where the response is binomial, with n equal to the number of data-points with the given x (often but not always 1), and p is given by Equation 2.
+Logistic regression is the case where the response is binomial, with n equal to the number of data-points with the given x (often but not always 1), and p is given by Equation 12.5.
 Changing the relationship between the parameters and the linear predictor is called changing the link function.
-For computational reasons, the link function is actually the function you apply to the mean response to get back the linear predictor, rather than the other way around - (1) rather than (2).
-There are thus other forms of binomial regression besides logistic regression.5 There is also Poisson regression (appropriate when the data are counts without any upper limit), gamma regression, etc.; we will say more about these next time.
+For computational reasons, the linear predictor, rather than the other way around -(12.4) rather than (12.5).
+There are thus other forms of binomial regression besides logistic regression.
+There is also Poisson regression (appropriate when the data are counts without any upper limit), gamma regression, etc.; we will say more about these in Chapter 13.

 In R, any standard GLM can be fit using the (base) glm function, whose syntax is very similar to that of lm.
-The major wrinkle is that, of course, you need to specify the family of probability distributions to use, by the family option - family=binomial defaults to logistic regression.
+The major wrinkle is that, of course, you need to specify the family of probability distributions to use, by the family option family=binomial defaults to logistic regression.
 (See help(glm) for the gory details on how to do, say, probit regression.)
 All of these are fit by the same sort of numerical likelihood maximization.

 One caution about using maximum likelihood to fit logistic regression is that it can seem to work badly when the training data can be linearly separated.
-The reason is that, to make the likelihood large, $p(x_i)$ should be large when $y_i = 1$, and p should be small when $y_i = 0$.
-If β_0, β_0 is a set of parameters which perfectly classifies the training data, then $c\beta_0, c\beta$ is too, for any c > 1, but in a logistic regression the second set of parameters will have more extreme probabilities, and so a higher likelihood.
-For linearly separable data, then, there is no parameter vector which maximizes the likelihood, since l can always be increased by making the vector larger but keeping it pointed in the same direction.
+The reason is that, to make the likelihood large, $p(x_i)$ should be large when $y_i = 1$ , and p should be small when $y_i = 0$ .
+If $\beta_0, \beta_0$ is a set of parameters which perfectly classifies the training data, then $c\beta_0, c\beta$ is too, for any c > 1, but in a logistic regression the second